5nizza/party-elli/README.md

 python3 (tested with version 3.2)

 ## To configure ##
-add file named "config" to the root directory
+modify file config.py in the root directory
-the file should contain two lines:
-z3=path/to/z3/executable
-ltl3ba=path/to/ltl3ba/executable
+with paths to executables of z3 and ltl3ba

 ## To run ##
 python3 p_bosy.py -- to run parameterized synthesis tool